estkme-group/estkme-tos/content/lpa/privacy-policy.en.md

 ## Contact Us {#contact-us}

-If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at <inquiry@estk.me>.
+If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at <compliance@estk.me>.